owasp-dep-scan/dep-scan/README.md

 - Package vulnerability scanning is performed locally and is quite fast.
 No server is used!
 - Configurable `cache` and `sync` functionality to manage local cache data
-- Supports direct input from [sast-scan](https://github.com/AppThreat/sast-scan/)
+- Pre-installed and integrated with [sast-scan](https://github.com/AppThreat/sast-scan/)
 - Automatic submission to grafeas server (Coming soon!)

 ## Supported languages and package format